- Forgiving

 What Changes When You Spend $130-$200

-A cheap cue hits differently depending on where you grip it, how hard you stroke, and whether the humidity changed overnight.
-A $150+ cue hits the same way every time.
-That consistency is what lets you develop muscle memory.
-You stop compensating for the cue and start working on your actual game.
+A cheap cue hits one way when you grip it high and another way when the humidity moves overnight.
+A $150+ cue hits the same every time, and that repeatability is the entire reason muscle memory forms at all.
+You stop compensating for the stick.
+What’s left is your actual game.

 Specific upgrades at this price: tighter joint tolerances (less energy lost at the connection), better-graded maple (fewer imperfections that cause micro-vibrations), higher-quality tips (better chalk retention, more consistent contact), and wraps that don’t deteriorate after 200 hours of play.